vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

     * Once you have confirmed that they are the same, select the `pair` or `confirm` option on both devices.

 #### [myCobot Phone Controller App](https://github.com/elephantrobotics/myCobot/tree/main/Software/phone%20controller)
 * Unfortunately, this controller is only a preview.
-All assets on the app work, however the app itself is unable to connect to the cobot via bluetooth - including when the phone itself is successfully connected.
+All assets on the app work; however, the app itself is unable to connect to the cobot via Bluetooth - including when the phone itself is successfully connected to the cobot.
 * Excellent app design.
 If we could get this working, that'd be neat.

 _No more information was available on how to send instructions via Bluetooth. - Haley_